Admissions

 A transfer applicant is one who:

-While 24 semester or 36 quarter hours are the minimum number of hours required, some curricula require additional credit hours and/or the completion of specific core courses.
+Some curricula require additional semester hours and/or the completion of specific core courses.
 For specific requirements in each curriculum, consult the admissions website.

 Transfer Student Admission Requirements